Muniz1994/GDIFCpub/README.md

-# GDIFC v0.01
+# GDIFC v0.0.1

-A reader for the buildingSMART Industry Foundation Classes format
+A reader for the buildingSMART Industry Foundation Classes (IFC) format.

 It gives you the IfcBuilding node capable of reading the IFC file geometries as meshes within the 3D nodes.

 ## Using

-Create a IfcBuilding node and call its `read_ifc` method, passing the paht of the IFC file.
+Create a IfcBuilding node and call its `read_ifc` method, passing the path of the IFC file.

 ```
 extends IFCBuilding